Oklahoma Tobacco Settlement Endowment Trust

 - Serve as the Tobacco Settlement Endowment Trust’s initial contact point for all state departments, divisions and bureaus.

-- Act as the primary spokesperson representing the organization in a professional manner in public forums, events and media opportunities through print, radio and television.
+- Act as the primary spokesperson representing the organization in a professional manner in public forums, events as well as on radio and television.

 - Monitor government and private foundation plans and initiatives to maximize potential financial resources and partnerships.